Juicy little cocktail meatballs are the best appetizer! Coated in a wonderfully flavorful sauce, they are simply irresistible.

 - 1 teaspoon onion powder

-- Preheat oven to 400 degrees F. Line a baking sheet with foil and spray the foil with olive oil spray.
+- Preheat your oven to 400 degrees F. Line a large rimmed baking sheet with foil and spray the foil with olive oil spray.

 - In a large bowl, mix the beef with the spices.

-- Form into 24 small balls, each weighing around 20 grams.
+- Form into 24 small meatballs, each weighing around 20 grams.
+I actually weight them on a kitchen scale, but you can eyeball it too.